siddav83/siddav83/README.md

 💻 **Coding** in **Rails**.  📚 Studying **JS** & **React**.

-🌱 **Giving back** / Paying forward - Working on a personal project to help students at UNISA (University of South Africa) by providing answers to exam papers and show step-by-step   process to get to the answer.
+🌱 **Giving back** Working on a personal project to help students at UNISA (University of South Africa) by providing answers to exam papers and show step-by-step   process to get to the answer.

 🏊 🏃 🚴  Training for half **ironman** 2021 October / Training for a full ironman 2022 March.